Jzhen123/Fishing-Hooks/pseudocode.md

             Using an ID search through our axios data and then return appropriately

     Store an array of cart items in Pages
+        Have a onClick function for the 'Add to Cart' buttons that pushes the product.id to the cart array May need an input field or dropdown for quantity since we need to be able to add however many the customer wants